Skip to main content

 • 5CE.
 If Alice gives a Play Clue by color to a fresh 5, and Bob sees he would have to blind-play two or more cards to fulfill this promise, we agree this is not a Play Clue at all, but a 5 Color Ejection (5CE).
 Bob must immediately blind-play his Second Finesse Position.

 • UTD.
-Sometimes, Alice can give a Play Clue to a card which is trash, but for which the recipient of the clue cannot tell it is trash.
+Sometimes, Alice can give a Play Clue to a card which is trash, but the recipient of the clue cannot tell it is trash.
 In that case, the rest of the team needs to blind-play something to signal to the clue recipient to prevent the card from bombing.

 • In some cases, blind-playing a single card is enough to prove the card is trash.
 For example, if Cathy receives a 1's clue, and Bob blind-plays in response to the clue, then Cathy knows the focused 1 is trash.